kendallgmason/kendallgmason/README.md

 😄 Pronouns: he/him

-⚡ Fun fact(s): I love basketball, star wars and wwe!
-I also used to work as in the charity sector.
+⚡ Fun fact(s): I love basketball, wwe and all things star wars!
+I also used to work as a vicar and celerant!

 👩🏾‍💻 Technologies